Tom's Kopfbahnhof

 Coulomb Gauge defines $\alpha(x)$ so that $$\partial_j A_j(x) = 0,$$ where the sum over $j=1,2,3$ is understood.

-The equations of motion are $$\Box A_\mu - \partial_\mu(\partial_\nu A^\nu)=0,$$ in coulomb gauge this is $$\Box A_j = 0$$
+The equations of motion are $$\Box A_\mu - \partial_\mu(\partial_\nu A^\nu)=0,$$ in coulomb gauge this is $$\partial^2_jA_0=0$$$$\Box A_j = 0$$ From the first one it follows together with the Coulomb gauge condition that $$A_0=0$$

 From the equations of motion under coulomb gauge and the representation $A_\mu = \int \frac{d^4p}{(2\pi)^4} \epsilon_\mu(p) e^{ipx}$ one finds that